bitovi/bitops/docs/tool-configuration/configuration-cloudformation.md

 -------------------

 ## Additional Environment Variable Configuration
-Although not captured in `bitops.config.yaml`, the following environment variables can be set to further customize behaviour
+Although not captured in `bitops.config.yaml`, the following environment variables can be set to further customize behaviour.

 -------------------
 ### SKIP_DEPLOY_CLOUDFORMATION
-Will skill all cloudformation executions.
-This superseeds all other configuration
+Will skip all cloudformation executions.
+This superseeds all other configuration.